-12.2.
+- 12.1.
+All staff members have a responsibility to ensure our buildings and grounds are safe, this includes ensuring the safety of any visitors into school. - 12.2.
 The school will not accept the behaviour of any individual, parent or anyone else, that threatens school security or leads others, child or adult, to feel unsafe.
 Such behaviour will be treated as a serious concern and may result in a decision to refuse the person access to the school site.

-13. OUALITY ASSURANCE
+13. QUALITY ASSURANCE

 - 13.1.
 We will ensure that systems are in place to monitor the implementation of and compliance with this policy and accompanying procedures. - 13.2.
-The school's senior management and the Local Academy Committee will ensure that action is taken to remedy any deficiencies and weaknesses identified in child protection arrangements without delay.
+The school's senior management and the LAC and Trust Board will ensure that action is taken to remedy any deficiencies and weaknesses identified in child protection arrangements without delay.